dioStaxis/DJ-ELM0/README.md

 ## Members:
 Maaka, Lance, Edward, Jordan, Dion.

-This is the release branch.
+This is the Release branch.

 ## Description